Stay tuned for our 2020 call for awards applications and more info!

-who demonstrate an arts project or initiative in a health setting that has measurably improved the health or wellbeing of the intended population.
+The awards were open to artists working in all media, or arts in health programs in community or clinical settings, who demonstrate an arts project or initiative in a health setting that has measurably improved the health or wellbeing of the intended population.

-Arts Building Resilience, demonstrating the efficacy of the arts in combating healthcare provider and family caregiver burnout and cultivating resiliency.
+Recognition in this awards category for demonstrating the efficacy of the arts in combating healthcare provider and family caregiver burnout and cultivating resiliency.

-Arts Transforming Environments, demonstrating the positive impact of an artwork or project in a healthcare environment.
+Recognition in this awards category for demonstrating the positive impact of an artwork or project in a healthcare environment.

 Cam Busch is Founder and President Emeritus, Tennessee Art Therapy Association; Licensed, registered, and Board Certified Art Therapist; Recently retired Board Certified Psychiatric Mental Health Clinical Nurse Specialist; exhibiting artist and photographer of 40 years; Distinguished Fellow, Global Alliance for Arts and Health; National consultant with the SAHCS (Society for the Arts in Healthcare Consulting Services) and owner of Art Therapy Consults and Studio in Chattanooga, Tennessee.